DUI Defense Lawyer in Miami, FL

 If you operate a motor vehicle in the State of Florida, you are subject to the “implied consent” law.
 This means that because you are operating a motor vehicle in the State of Florida, you have agreed to take a chemical test of your breath if you are arrested by a law enforcement officer who believes you are under the influence of alcoholic beverages.
 A urine test can be requested if drugs are suspected.
 A blood test can be requested under some limited circumstances.
 If you have a Florida driver’s license, the statement, “I hereby consent to any chemical test for sobriety as required by law” appears directly above your signature.

 These tests are to determine your blood alcohol or drug level — to find out how much alcohol or drugs are in your bloodstream.
 If you refuse to take the test, you are subject to a suspension — taking away — of your driver’s license for a period of one year for a first refusal and a period of 18 months if your driving privilege has been previously suspended for refusing to submit to such a test.
 Additionally, a second or subsequent refusal may be charged as an additional criminal offense.
 If you take the test and the test reveals a blood alcohol level of .08 or higher, the periods of suspension are six months or one year if a prior violation exists on one’s record.
-This is even if you are acquitted on the D.U.I. charge itself.
+This is even if you are acquitted on the DUI charge itself.
 You do not have the right to have your own doctor give you the test at the time of the arrest, and you do not have the right to have an attorney present when you take such a test.
 You do have the right to have a second test administered by a physician or a laboratory technician of your choice.
 However, the second test must be paid for by you.

-If you refuse to take the test, or if you take the test and the test reveals a blood alcohol level of .08 or higher, your license will be seized by the action of the law enforcement officer on the very evening of your arrest and suspended in 30 days.
+If you refuse to take the test, or if you take the test and the test reveals a blood alcohol level of .08 or higher, your license will be seized by the action of the law enforcement officer on the very evening of your arrest and suspended for 30 days.

 Administrative Review of License Suspension